-We recommend avoiding the Fisher's LSD approach, unless you have a very good reason to use it.
+Only use the Fisher's LSD approach if you have a very good reason, and are careful to explain what you did when you report the results.
 Multiple comparisons

 Swap direction of comparisons

 The only affect of this option is to change the sign of all reported differences between means.
 A difference of 2.3 will be -2.3 if the option is checked.
 A difference of -3.4 will be 3.4 if you check the option.
 It is purely a personal preference that depends on how you think about the data.